 Notes: This plant is indigenous to the Garden area.
 Eloise Butler catalogued it on Sept.
 6, 1907.
-She used one of the older names of that time, Cypripedium spectabile which has now been reclassified into C. reginae.
+She used a name no longer accepted, Cypripedium spectabile which has now been reclassified into C. reginae.
 It also has been planted in the Garden many times.
 Eloise Butler's records show that she obtained plants of this species on July 9, 1912; June 20, 1913; and again on June 30, 1917 (2 clumps) from a "meadow off Western Ave" (now Glenwood Ave near Russell); 3 clumps (17 stalks) on July 4, 1917 from a bog off Western Ave.
-More plants in 1918.
-Martha Crone planted specimens in 1936, '38 and '45.
-Garden Curator Susan Wilkins has planted it several times, most recently in 2012.
+More plants in 1918, more in 1923.
+Martha Crone was also a prolific planter of the species, adding plants in 1941, '45, '46, '47, '48, '49, '50, '55, and '56.
+Ken Avery planted it in 1965 Garden Curator Susan Wilkins has planted it several times with rescued plants, most recently in 2012 (see article about that listed below).
 It is native to Minnesota from the SE to the NE and NW where there are swamps and bogs.

 Showy-lady's-slipper is found in North America from Saskatchewan eastward in Canada and in the eastern half of the U.S. but only south as fas as Tennessee and the Carolinas.
 In Minnesota it has been found in over 2/3rds of the state, with the drier SW section excepted.
 There are six Cypripediums found in Minnesota: C. reginae, Showy Lady-s-slipper; C. acaule, Stem-less Lady-slipper (or Moccasin flower); C x andrewsii, Andrews's Lady-slipper; C. arietinum, Ram's head Lady-slipper; C. candidum, White Lady's-slipper; and C. parviflorum, Greater Yellow Lady's-slipper.

 These plants bloom usually around the a week centering on June 10th.
 There are a number of clumps of the plant and the bloom time can be slightly different.
-Former curator wrote that Lady's-slippers bloom in May, "except the Showy --- which waits until the middle of June to hold the stage alone.
+Former curator Martha Crone wrote that Lady's-slippers bloom in May, "except the Showy --- which waits until the middle of June to hold the stage alone.
 To have missed its flowering season in the Garden seems almost to lose part of summer" .
 In 2008 the bloom was not until June 15 due to the later spring season.
-Eloise Butler noted that the bloom was not until June 18th in 1930 and Martha Crone reported June 21st in 1936 and the latest date known of June 28 in 1945.
+Eloise Butler noted that the bloom was not until June 18th in 1930 and Martha Crone reported June 21st in 1936 and the latest date known of June 28 in 1945, when a killing frost occurred on June 5 followed by a week of very cold weather.
 It would be rare for a bloom date before June 1st for plants in the Garden, in fact former Gardner Ken Avery recorded that only once in all his years as gardener, in 1977, did the plant bloom in May.
 However, in 2012 it bloomed on May 28!

 Legend - A Chippewa brave had a beautiful sister who always wanted to go along on hunting trips with him.
 He always refused and if she followed he would send her back.
 At last, as he was leaving on a lengthy trip, she hid on the trail until he was out of sight, then she followed.
 In the woods she became lost and could not find her way back.
 When her brother returned, he and the village set out on a search for her.
 Villagers started fires to send smoke signals, but a strong wind fanned the flames into the woods and burned a large area, including where the maiden was lost.